subscan-explorer/subscan-api-docs/source/index.html.md

 ## API Keys

-**Submit the form to get a free API key that includes higher quotas or start your trial with other available plans: <https://forms.gle/YegvB8S2VGhASMQi6>.**
+**Get a free API key that includes higher quotas or start your trial with other available plans at <https://pro.subscan.io/>.**

 ## Service Status